 CRUD (acronym for Create, Read, Update, Delete) are considered to be basic functions regarding stored data.
 In computer programming, possible actions are often mapped to these standard CRUD functions in order to clarify the actions.
-For example, standard HTTP actions GET and POST refer to Read and Create functions regarding stored data.
+For example, standard HTTP (see page 218) actions GET and POST refer to Read and Create functions regarding stored data.